CivelXu/Use-Moya-ObjectMapper/README.md

 ```

-## 4.Send a request and bind Model Type
+## 4. Send a request and bind Model Type

 ```
         NetworkRequestModels(